Create Your Garden

 Hydrangea macrophylla, or bigleaf hydrangea, is a favorite among many gardeners for several reasons:

-Showy Blooms: Hydrangea macrophylla is best known for its large, vibrant flower clusters that bloom from early summer to fall, providing long-lasting color in the garden.
-They can dramatically enhance the aesthetic appeal of your garden.
+Showy Blooms: Hydrangea macrophylla is best known for its large, vibrant flower clusters, which bloom from early summer to fall.
+These clusters provide long-lasting color in the garden and can dramatically enhance its aesthetic appeal.
+Gardeners particularly cherish Blue hydrangeas.

 Color Changing Flowers: Uniquely, the color of the flowers can change from pink to blue depending on the soil pH.
 This unique characteristic adds an element of surprise and interest.